 An important thing to do is to check the leverage level before you start to trade.
-It should not be higher than 1:5, but we would recommend to set it to the lowest possible.
+Use max 1:2, but we would recommend to do it without leverage.
 It depends on the broker, whether you can set the leverage on the platform.
 If not, ask customer service.

 Leverage at Bitcoin CFDs are highly risky, be careful

 When you do a Bitcoin CFD at a CFD broker, you will not own Bitcoin, you just going to be in a bet about the Bitcoin price.